Corrosion Engineering Technology Associates Degree

 In order to protect people, infrastructure, automobiles, and more, corrosion engineers are needed to prevent and mitigate the effects of corrosion.

-The Corrosion Engineering Technology program prepares students to evaluate the corrosion of materials and apply strategies for mitigating corrosion.
-The program features classroom instruction with relevant field and lab work.
+The two-year corrosion engineering technology program prepares students to evaluate the corrosion of materials and apply strategies for mitigating corrosion.
+Students receive classroom instruction with relevant field and lab work.

 - Preparation for certification tests in basic corrosion and cathodic protection offered by the National Association of Corrosion Engineers (NACE).